ewenig/heater2/README.md

 heater2 is a Processing.js replacement for heater.
+It can be admired [here](http://ewenig.github.com/heater2/).